 One of the 17 regions (Spanish Cataluña, Catalan Catalunya) in the northeast Spain with the four provinces of Barcelona, Gerona, Lérida and Tarragona.
 It lies on the northwestern edge of the Mediterranean and covers 32,000 km ².
 The area has a very varied history behind it, in the 6th century BC came the Greeks, then the Carthaginian and finally, 200 BC, the Romans.
 The wines from today's DO area Alella already drank the Roman Caesars.
 The capital Barcelona was already in the antiquity a major trading port.
-In the 6th century AD came the Alans and Visigoths, from whom the name derives (Gotalonia = Goths).
+In the 6th century AD, the Alans and Visigoths came from whom the name derives (Gotalonia = Goths).
 In the 8th century, the Moors conquered the area.
 These were from Kaiser Charlemagne (742-814), who incorporated the area into his kingdom.

 There are mainly the local red wines Garnacha Tinta.
 Tempranillo and Monastrell, as well as the white wine varieties Macabeo.
 Parellada and Xarello in front.
 Increasingly, however, international varieties such as Cabernet Sauvignon and Chardonnay forced.
 The DO areas are Alella.
 Ampurdán-Costa Brava.
 Catalunya.
 Cava.
 Conca de Barberà.
 Costers del Segre.
 Montsant.
 Penedès.
 Pla de Bages.
-Priorato Acetate (DOCA), Tarragona and Terra Alta, The nearly 200 kilometers off the coast Balearic Islands Historically, the main island of Mallorca has always had a strong connection with Catalonia and has great similarities in viticulture.
+Priorato Acetate (DOCA), Tarragona and Terra Alta, The almost 200 kilometers off the coast Balearic Islands Historically, the main island of Mallorca has always had a strong connection with Catalonia and has great similarities in viticulture.